sathomas/jsDataV.is/src/text/ch2/01-selecting-content.md

     { data: ssf, show: true, color: "#006363", name: "Sub-Saharan Africa" }
 ];
 ```
 Each object includes the data points for a region, and it also gives us a place to define additional properties, including the label for the series and other status information.
-One property that we want to track is whether or not the series should be included on the chart (using the key `show`).
-We also need to specify the color for each line.
-Otherwise the flot library will pick the color dynamically based on how many regions are visible at the same time, and we won't be able to match it with the control legend.
+One property that we want to track is whether the series should be included on the chart (using the key `show`).
+We also need to specify the color for each line; otherwise, the flot library will pick the color dynamically based on how many regions are visible at the same time, and we won't be able to match the color with the control legend.

 ### Step 7: Determine Chart Data Based on the Interaction State

 When we call `plot()` to draw the chart, we need to pass in an object containing the data series and the color for each region.
-The `source` array has the information we need, but it has other information as well, and we can't be sure that other information won't make flot behave unexpectedly.
+The `source` array has the information we need, but it contains other information as well, which could potentially make flot behave unexpectedly.
 We want to pass in a simpler object to the plot function.
 For example, the East Asia & Pacific series would be defined as:

 ``` {.javascript .numberLines}
 {